mozilla/fx-private-relay/docs/end-to-end-local-dev.md

 *Note: this change is not yet in production*

-In Q2 2022, was are switching from handling email as a web request, POSTed via an SNS subscription, to a back-end process, pulling from a Simple Queue Service (SQS) queue.
+In Q2 2022, we are switching from handling email as a web request, POSTed via an SNS subscription, to a back-end process, pulling from a Simple Queue Service (SQS) queue.